jrad77/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Design and Test a Model Architecture

 #### 1. Describe how, and identify where in your code, you preprocessed the image data.
-What tecniques were chosen and why did you choose these techniques?
+What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 The code for this step is contained in the fourth code cell of the IPython notebook.